rmldj/hcp-utils/docs/index.md

 ```
 > (2, array([29716, 29696]))

-we would get just the two hemispheres as the connected components.
+we would get just the two cortical hemispheres as the connected components.

 A more realistic example would be
 ```